samesimilar/m5_soundfile/README.md

 `m5_soundfile` is a library of external objects, based on the readsf\~ and writesf\~ objects in PureData, but upgraded for sample-accurate timing of recording/playback scheduling and looping.
 The aspiration is to enable perfect scheduling, including intra-audio-processing-blocks-precision level scheduling, but with a similar default API as the classic objects.

 Primarily, there are two new objects here - m5_readsf\~ and m5_writesf\~.
-These are based heavily on the existing readsf\~ and writesf\~ objects from Pd Vanilla.
+By way of attribution, these are based on the original source code for the readsf\~ and writesf\~ objects from Pd Vanilla (I'm not implying that any bugs you find in this project are from the original authors  - use at your own risk!).

-To support the new features for reading and writing sound files with accurate timing, I have added several more objects to manage synchronized values that I call "Frame Time Codes" (FTCs).
+To support the new features for reading and writing sound files with accurate timing, I've added several more objects to manage synchronized values that I call "Frame Time Codes" (FTCs).
 Simply, an FTC value represents a duration measured in counting sample-frames.

 FTC values and related objects are described later.